-Simply click on this icon, which appears below the main text box on the textivate home page, and type or paste the link to your video in the "Video url" box.
+Simply click on the Extras tab and type or paste the link to your video in the "Video url" box.

 N.B.
 This method does not require you to upload your resource -- it can be used for activities "on the fly", locally stored resources, modified resources etc. (Provided you have a browser that supports local storage -- so no internet explorer 7)